obiTrinobiIntel/enhancements/keps/sig-node/3675-resource-plugin-manager/README.md

 Attributed-based resource specification

-To realize an attribute-based mechanism for compute resources we are considering mulitple options for post-alpha stage, such as:
+To realize an attribute-based mechanism for compute resources we are considering multiple options for post-alpha stage, such as:

 Annotation-based: